theozanchi/42_Berlin_Born2beRoot/theorical_concepts.md

 Here are the key aspects of SSH and reasons for its widespread use:

-1. Encryption: SSH encrypts data transmitted over the network.
+1. **Encryption**: SSH encrypts data transmitted over the network.
 This means that even if the data is intercepted, it cannot be read without the encryption keys.
 This is crucial for protecting sensitive data and communications from eavesdropping
-2. Authentication: SSH uses public key cryptography for authenticating users and hosts.
+2. **Authentication**: SSH uses public key cryptography for authenticating users and hosts.
 A user can prove their identity to an SSH server using a cryptographic key pair (public and private key).
 Additionally, the client can verify the identity of the SSH server, which protects against man-in-the-middle attacks
-3. Integrity: SSH ensures the integrity of the data being transmitted.
+3. **Integrity**: SSH ensures the integrity of the data being transmitted.
 It uses cryptographic hashes to make sure that the data hasn't been altered in transit.
 If the data is tampered with, the hashes will not match, and the recipient will know that the data has been compromised
-4. Confidentiality: By keeping the data encrypted, SSH ensures that sensitive information remains confidential.
+4. **Confidentiality**: By keeping the data encrypted, SSH ensures that sensitive information remains confidential.
 This is essential in scenarios where passwords or other confidential data need to be sent over the network
-5. Secure File Transfer: SSH includes the functionality for secure file transfer via protocols like SFTP (SSH File Transfer Protocol) or SCP (Secure Copy Protocol).
+5. **Secure File Transfer**: SSH includes the functionality for secure file transfer via protocols like SFTP (SSH File Transfer Protocol) or SCP (Secure Copy Protocol).
 This is often used for securely transferring files to and from remote servers
-6. Tunneling: SSH can be used to create a secure tunnel between machines through which data can be sent securely.
+6. **Tunneling**: SSH can be used to create a secure tunnel between machines through which data can be sent securely.
 This is often used for securely accessing network resources that might not be directly accessible over the internet.
-7. Remote Command Execution: SSH allows for executing commands on a remote server.
+7. **Remote Command Execution**: SSH allows for executing commands on a remote server.
 This is especially useful for system administrators who need to manage servers without physically being at their location
-8. Port Forwarding: SSH can forward arbitrary TCP ports over the encrypted channel.
+8. **Port Forwarding**: SSH can forward arbitrary TCP ports over the encrypted channel.
 This can be used for securely accessing services (like a database) on the remote machine which is not exposed to the internet
-9. Replacement for Insecure Protocols: Before SSH, protocols like Telnet and FTP were used for remote login and file transfers, respectively.
+9. **Replacement for Insecure Protocols**: Before SSH, protocols like Telnet and FTP were used for remote login and file transfers, respectively.
 However, these protocols transmit data, including passwords, in plaintext.
 SSH was developed as a secure alternative to these insecure protocols.

 In summary, SSH is an essential tool for secure communications and is widely used in a variety of applications including remote server management, secure file transfers, and creating secure communication channels over unsecured networks.